panditdhamdhere/Compose/README.md

 4. ### No public or private or internal variables

-   No contract or library may have variables declared private or public or internal.
+   No contract or library may have storage variables declared private or public or internal.
 For example: `uint256 public counter;`.
 These visibility labels are not needed because the library uses ERC-8042 Diamond Storage throughout.
+This restriction does not apply to constants or immutable variables, which may be declared `internal`.

-5. ### No private functions
+5. ### No private or public functions

-   No contract or library may have a function declared private.
+   No contract or library may have a function declared private or public.
 For example: `function approve(address _spender, uint256 _value) private { ...`.
 This means all functions in contracts must be delcared `internal` or `external`.

 6. ### No external functions in Solidity libraries